Incredible results, that’s what.

 Aside from helping consumers, digital signage for queue management creates serious benefits for your business.
 Consider the value of the “queue” for marketing.
 You have a captive audience with nothing to do but watch.
 What better time to inform, influence, and entertain with content on your digital displays?

 Digital signage for queue management is a great way to increase organizational efficiency.
 Consider how much time customers waste when they spend an hour waiting in line at the bank or DMV, only to be told at the desk that they have the wrong forms filled out.
 Digital signage can showcase informational displays that offer guidance on what materials are needed for each request.
 Keeping those in queue updated on these guidelines can save them the frustration of navigating bureaucracy of it all while ensuring efficiency on the part of your business.
 Less confusion for your customers means more efficiency (and more growth) for your brand.

 A survey by AV in 2015 found 87% of respondents believed that brand promotion was the most important application of digital signage.

 Digital signage can also enhance queue management by providing relevant information to waiting customers.
 Depending on the industry, this information could relate to special offers or services that may influence consumer behaviors.

 Customers waiting in line at the grocery store, for example, may see that a different brand of bread is on special, sending them back into the store in search of better value.
 Those waiting for services at a car mechanic may see a digital readout about special maintenance packages for their vehicles, prompting them to spend more than they had originally intended.
-Data on digital signage advertising found that 80 percent of brands experienced a 33 percent increase in sales, particularly for hedonic purchases that were unplanned.
+Data on digital signage advertising found that 80% of brands experienced a 31.8% increase in sales, particularly for hedonic purchases that were unplanned.